Yarrawonga (Vic.)

 AreaSearch assessment of residential development activity positions Yarrawonga among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers in Yarrawonga shows an average of 154 new dwelling approvals per year over the past five financial years.
-This totals an estimated 772 homes.
-In FY-26103 approvals have been recorded so far.
+AreaSearch analysis of ABS building approval numbers in Yarrawonga shows an average of 154 new dwelling approvals per year over the past five financial years, totalling approximately 772 homes.
+As of FY-26103 approvals have been recorded.
 The average number of new residents arriving per new home is 0.6 per year between FY-21 and FY-25.
+This indicates that new construction is meeting or exceeding demand, providing buyers with more options and potentially contributing to population growth beyond current expectations.

 Frequently Asked Questions - Development